 Nonetheless, Obama said he hopes his memo will "pave the way for long-overdue progress in our nation's pursuit of equality."
 He added, "Many of our government's hardworking and dedicated, patriotic public servants have been denied basic rights that their colleagues enjoy, for one simple reason: The people that they love are of the same sex.
 We've got more work to do to ensure that government treats all its citizens equally, to fight injustice and intolerance in all its forms, and to bring about that more perfect union."

-Los Angeles Times article on the signing noted, "Those disappointed by the substance of Obama's act were at least heartened by the symbolism of the Oval Office ceremony.
+A Los Angeles Times article on the signing noted, "Those disappointed by the substance of Obama's act were at least heartened by the symbolism of the Oval Office ceremony.
 ‘For the first time, we've seen a president recognizing and acknowledging in an affirmative way same-sex couples,’ said Eric Bauman, a gay activist and vice chairman of the California Democratic Party.
 ‘That sends a message all across America.’”

 .